“That’s not fair!”

 Either way it’s stated, I find such a definition unappealing.
 If you really think that the right way to do things is the way they were done in the past, what’s the point of a site like tourneygeek? – the implicit message of the blog as a whole is that it ought to be possible to do things better than they’ve been done in the past.

 But an appeal to the way we’ve always done it standard is common, and it often deserves to be treated with a certain amount of respect, especially if it can be recast as settled expectations.
 If players alter their performance in response to a reasonable expectation that the current tournament will be run as in the past, these settled expectations have become, in effect, part of the game, and changing the rules after the game has started is unfair.

-So, at a minimum, this first fairness principal should mandate that the tournament organizers communicate clearly about how the tournament is going to be run so that every is, or at least could be, playing the same game.
+So, at a minimum, this first fairness principal should mandate that the tournament organizers communicate clearly about how the tournament is going to be run so that everyone is, or at least could be, playing the same game.